heinemann44/estudo-multi-tenant/README.md

 To use this project, you will need to have a PostgreSQL server running and configure the connection details in the `application.properties` file.
 Quarkus will automatically create the tenant's database when a new tenant is created.

-## Agroal Configuration (Suggestion)

-To optimize connection usage and improve system performance, we suggest implementing a solution to recognize tenants that point to the same database.
-Currently, Agroal does not identify this situation and creates separate connections for each tenant, even when they share the same database.

-The suggestion is to develop a cache mechanism that stores connection information for already registered tenants.
-Before creating a new connection, the system should check if the tenant's data to be created points to the same database as any existing tenant in the cache.
-If positive, the new tenant should share the same connection with the existing database, avoiding the creation of unnecessary multiple connections.

-This approach will help reduce the Agroal connection pool overhead and make the use of tenants with the same database more efficient.
-By implementing this suggestion, the system will be able to identify tenants related to the same database and handle their connections more intelligently, ensuring better utilization of available resources.

 ## Installation and Execution

 Follow the steps below to install and run the application: